The Ghoul (1975 film): Plot

-Angela and Geoffrey are called in by the local police to identify Billy's body.
+Angela and Geoffrey, the other couple in the race, are called in by the local police to identify Billy's body.
 They report Daphne's disappearance.
 The police refuse to search for her as they are afraid of the marshlands.
 A policeman takes them to the wreck, then leaves, and Geoffrey goes out to search the marsh.
 Angela tries to drive off but nearly runs over Tom before crashing.
-Angela wakes up in Tom’s cabin.
+Angela wakes up in Tom's cabin.
 Geoffrey returns to where he left the car and finds the wreck, but not Angela.
 He finds the house and enters.
 Lawrence and Ayah demand to know why he is inside the house.
 Lawrence lies that Daphne had been there just a few hours before but has gone to town by bus.
 Lawrence says he suspects that Angela took the bus as well.
 Geoffrey leaves, unsatisfied.

 Tom tells Lawrence that Angela knows too much, and takes her to the house.
-Geoffrey’s car is stuck, and he asks Tom for assistance.
+Geoffrey's car is stuck, and he asks Tom for assistance.
 He is suspicious of Tom, and chases him through the swamp.
 Tom is stuck in quicksand, and Geoffrey interrogates him before he sinks.
 Tom reveals that there is something in the house that eats human flesh.

 Geoffrey confronts Dr. Lawrence about the lies he has been told.
 Lawrence catches Ayah doing some kind of “evil rite” and stops her.
 Geoffrey runs upstairs, despite Lawrence's objections.
-Geoffrey is knifed in the head by Simon, who is revealed to be Lawrence's cannibal son.
+Geoffrey is stabbed in the head by the ghoul, who is revealed to be Lawrence's cannibal son.

-Simon escapes from the attic.
-Tom sneaks into the guest room and attacks Angela, but Simon enters and kills him.
-Simon attempts to kill Angela too, but Lawrence reluctantly shoots him dead.
+The ghoul escapes from the attic.
+Tom sneaks into the guest room and attacks Angela, but the ghoul enters and kills him.
+The ghoul attempts to kill Angela too, but Lawrence reluctantly shoots his son dead.
 Heartbroken by what he has done, Lawrence commits suicide by shooting himself as Angela escapes.